Meeting Deakin's requirements

 - use technologies to find, use and disseminate information; access text, image and audio files on the web (Digital Literacy Graduate Learning Outcome)

 - manage and back-up files using common file formats

 - use a common operating system to install and uninstall software, as well as manage software and settings.

 Need further help?

-Please direct any queries relating to computing, connectivity and capability requirements to the Office of the Deputy Vice-Chancellor, Education.
+Please direct any queries relating to computing, connectivity and capability requirements to the IT Service Desk.